Hello fellow readers,

 That might explain why traveling is a great method to open yourself.

 Each of those “spirits of time” have blind spots.
-They put you in such condition that anything outside of the current ideologies is unimaginable.
+They put you in such condition that anything outside the current ideologies is unimaginable.

 What futurists do is dig in those blind spots, employing and mixing knowledge coming from fields such as psychology, mathematics, computer science, economics, sociology, history, and biology.